 Salespeople should borrow this playbook.
 Engaging prospects in the design of the survey will ensure the results are interesting for the ideal buyer profile.
 This is also a perfect excuse to reach out, which can initiate a dialogue.

 26. Invite them to participate in market research.

 Once a sales and/or marketing team creates a survey, salespeople can ask prospects to take it.

 The great part about surveys is that you can ask tough questions about challenges and goals.
 It's hard to do that on a phone call right away.

 Don't forget to sync your survey software with your CRM and marketing automation software so you can see the responses and use them to customize your future sales and marketing touches to each contact's context.

-Ask your prospects what they think about something.
-Many people can’t resist sharing their opinion.
+Ask your prospects about what they think about something.
+Many people can't resist sharing their opinion.

 Once you've completed market research, use it in your prospecting.
 Start by asking if they are interested in reviewing it.

 29. Ask if you've got the right person.

 People have a natural tendency to want to help others.
 Make the most of that and send an outreach email that asks, "Could you help me get in touch with the right person?"